-- Linear: Removes ease-in on the selected keyframe and the ease-out on the next keyframe. - Slow ease-in: Applies an ease-in of 25% to the selected keyframe and an ease-out of 0% to the next keyframe. - Medium ease-in: Applies an ease-in of 50% to the selected keyframe and an ease-out of 0% to the next keyframe. - Fast ease-in: Applies an ease-in of 75% to the selected keyframe and an ease-out of 0% to the next keyframe. - Fast ease-in / ease-out: Applies an ease-in of 75% to the selected keyframe and an ease-out of 75% to the next keyframe.
+- Linear: Removes ease-in on the selected keyframe and the ease-out on the next keyframe. - Slow ease-in: Applies an ease-in of 25% to the selected keyframe and an ease-out of 0% to the next keyframe. - Medium ease-in: Applies an ease-in of 50% to the selected keyframe and an ease-out of 0% to the next keyframe. - J Fast ease-in: Applies an ease-in of 75% to the selected keyframe and an ease-out of 0% to the next keyframe.